Gaza War (2008–2009): Palestinian rockets in Gaza

-According to Human Right Watch, On 24 December 2008, a rocket struck a bedroom of a family living in the Tel al-Hawa area in southern Gaza City, critically wounding one man.
+According to Human Rights Watch, On 24 December 2008, a rocket struck a bedroom of a family living in the Tel al-Hawa area in southern Gaza City, critically wounding one man.
 The brother of this victim told after the incident no armed group came to apologize.
 "I was next door in my home when this all happened.
 When one of those responsible tried to bargain for the shrapnel, I said that if no one took responsibility I will go to the courts, so Hamas came to me privately and admitted it."
 On 26 December 2008, a Palestinian rocket struck north of Beit Lahiya, a house was hit killing two cousins and wounding another.
 The grandfather described the rocket as about one meter in length; according to Human Rights Watch examination the diameter of the pipe is 120 mm.
 The grandfather said the rocket was taken by Hamas policemen for investigation: "After he left, the war started and we never heard from him again.
 We got the compensation given to all victims of the war."